Medusa According to Bernini

 It’s not the face of a monster.
 It’s the face of someone who has seen too much.

-This tattoo was made at visionsofecstasy studio in Berlin for @yung_xx_hans.
+This tattoo was made at Visions of Ecstasy Studio in Berlin for @yung_xx_hans.

 According to Ovid, Medusa had the power to turn anyone who looked at her into stone.
-But in Bernini’s version — as in one of his earlier interpretations — we see her right at the edge of transformation.
-Not yet hardened.
-Not yet frozen.
-Suspended in that unbearable instant when awareness arrives.
+But in Bernini’s version, we seem to meet her at the edge of transformation.
+Not fully hardened, not yet reduced to an image, but suspended in the unbearable moment when awareness arrives.
+The moment she sees herself.

 “I do not know if mortal chisel sculpted me thus,